sangbum0914/sangbum0914/Readme.md

 ---

-I am a Visual-inertial SLAM engineer for autonomous robots 🤖.
+I am a Robotics engineer for autonomous robots 🤖.
 I received my master's degree from Navigation and Electronics System Lab (NESL) at Seoul National University.
 I specialize in designing probabilistic estimators using C++, Python, and ROS 👨🏻‍💻.
-While I have a few accepted papers, I take pride in developing my own code, which is available in my repositories.
-In addition to my SLAM works, I am capable of performing structural and aerodynamic analysis using CATIA and AutoCAD ⚙️.

 I am always open to collaboration and happy to discuss any of my previous work.
 Please feel free to reach out with any questions 👏👏.